go-vikunja/vikunja/Featurecreep.md

 * [ ] Debian package should have a service file
 * [ ] Downloads should be served via nginx (with theme?), minio should only be used for pushing artifacts.
 * [ ] User struct should have a field for the avatar url (-> gravatar md5 calculated by the backend)
+* [ ] All `ReadAll` methods should return the number of items per page, the number of items on this page, the total pages and the items
+      -> Check if there's a way to do that efficently.
+Maybe only implementing it in the web handler.

 ### Refactor